Province of Málaga

-The Province of Málaga (Provincia de Málaga /es/) is located in Andalusia, Spain.
+The Province of Málaga (Provincia de Málaga /es/) is a province in the autonomous community of Andalusia in southern Spain.
 It is bordered by the Mediterranean Sea to the south and by the provinces of Cádiz to the west, Seville to the northwest, Córdoba to the north, and Granada to the east.

-The province is subject to extreme water stress in the wake of the proliferation of avocado plantations in the Axarquía region, with the arid local climate being unsuitable to the plant's large water demands.

-Overview

-The province of Málaga has an area of 7,308 km2 and a population of 1,652,999 (2013), concentrated mainly in the metropolitan area of Málaga, the provincial capital, and throughout the coastal area.
-The population density surpasses both the Andalusia and Spanish averages, reaching 222.53 inhabitants per km^{2}.
-Málaga contains 102 municipalities.
+Its capital is the city of Málaga.
 Besides the capital, the main cities are Marbella, Mijas, Fuengirola, Vélez-Málaga, Torremolinos, Estepona, and Benalmádena, all in the coastal zone.
 The towns of Antequera and Ronda are located in the interior.

+It has a population of 1,791,183 in an area of 7307.76 km2 across its 103 municipalities, concentrated mainly in the metropolitan area of Málaga, the provincial capital, and throughout the coastal area.

+The province is subject to extreme water stress in the wake of the proliferation of avocado plantations in the Axarquía region, with the arid local climate being unsuitable to the plant's large water demands.

+Climate

 The prevailing climate is a warm Mediterranean, with dry and warm long summers with short mild winters.
 The geographical relief varies greatly from zone to zone.
 In general, the coastal zone has a subtropical Mediterranean climate.
 To the north, a continental Mediterranean climate exists with cold, dry winters and warm summers.